hamzafoy/futbol-animate/readme.md

 ## Installation

-1. Run `npm install futbol-animate`
-2. Import using `import { AnimatedCookingPot } from 'biryani-animate'`
+1. DO NOT RUN, THIS IS A WORK IN PROGRESS (WIP)
-3. Enjoy a *starting state* of a rolling soccer ball with color & a `:hover` animation of said ball bouncing up and down.
+2. Enjoy a *starting state* of a rolling soccer ball with color & a `:hover` animation of said ball bouncing up and down.

 <br/>